ciscoheat/superforms-web/src/routes/components/+page.md

 ## A minor issue: Checkboxes

-One thing that needs a workaround are checkboxes, since they don't bind with `bind:value` but with `bind:checked`, which requires a `boolean`.
+A workaround is required for checkboxes, since they don't bind with `bind:value`, rather with `bind:checked`, which requires a `boolean`.

-Because our component is generic, `value` returned from `formFieldProxy` can't be `boolean` specifically, so we need to make a specific checkbox component to use it, or cast it with a dynamic declaration.
+Because our component is generic, `value` returned from `formFieldProxy` can't be `boolean` specifically, so we need to make a specific checkbox component to use it, or cast it with a dynamic declaration:

 ```svelte
 <script lang="ts">